lautanal/quicksort/documentation/fivepivot.md

 <img src="png/multipivot2.png" width="750">

-Multi-pivot quicksort algorithms have usually an odd number of pivots.
-The five- and seven-pivot methods are further developments of the three-pivot algorithm.
+In multi-pivot algorithms, an odd number of pivots is typically used.
+The five- and seven-pivot methods are extensions of the three-pivot algorithm.

-An element is first compared to the middle pivot, so it is decided which side of the table the element belongs to.
-After that, the comparison with other pivot elements is continued until the exact place of the element in the partitioning is known.
+An element is first compared to the middle pivot to determine which side of the array it belongs to.
+The comparison then continues with the other pivots until the exact position of the element in the partitioning is determined.

-Swaps and transfers between elements are usually carried out in rotations of several elements, thereby minimizing the number of element operations (picture below)
+Element swaps are usually performed as multi-element rotations to minimize the number of element manipulations (see figure).

 <img src="png/cyclicshifts.png" width="750">